bforbesc/AI-Assistant-Competition/documentation/0_USER_GUIDE.md

 ## 1.1 Create Your Account

-1. **Navigate** to `<platform-url>/register`.
+1. **Navigate** to the registration page.
 2. **Fill in**:
-   - **University ID** (e.g. “s123456”)
+   - **University ID** (e.g. "s123456")
    - **Institutional email** (`@nova-sbe.pt`)
    - **Password** (min 8 chars; include uppercase, lowercase, number)
-3. **Submit** and watch for a “Success” banner.
+3. **Submit** and watch for a "Success" banner.

 > **Example:**
-> If you see “User already exists,” it means you or a teammate used that ID before—contact support to reset your password.
+> If you see "User already exists," it means you or a teammate used that ID before—contact support to reset your password.

 ---

 ## 1.2 Email Verification

-Within **5 minutes** you’ll receive a confirmation link.
+Within **5 minutes** you'll receive a confirmation link.
-- **Check spam** if you don’t see it.
+- **Check spam** if you don't see it.
 - **Resend** only if 10 minutes have passed to avoid lockouts.

 Click the link to activate your account.
-You’ll be redirected to the login page.
+You'll be redirected to the login page.

 ---

 ## 1.3 Dashboard Tour

-Once logged in, you’re presented with four panels:
+Once logged in, you're presented with four panels:

 1. **My Bots**
    - Lists all your bots (Draft, Submitted, Tested)
    - **Actions**: Edit, Delete, View logs

 2. **Create New Bot**
-   - Launches the Bot Wizard (see [Building Your First Bot](bot_creation.md)).
+   - Launches the Bot Wizard (see [Building Your First Bot](#2-building-your-first-bot)).

 3. **Competitions**
    - Shows active tournaments, submission deadlines, and rules for each game template.

 4. **Leaderboard**
-   - Live rankings across all games or filtered by template (see [Leaderboard](leaderboard.md) for interpretation).
+   - Live rankings across all games or filtered by template (see [Viewing Results & Leaderboard](#5-viewing-results--leaderboard) for interpretation).

 > **Nuance:**
-> Instructors can open special “challenge windows.”
-If you don’t see a competition listed, check its start date or ask for access.
+> Instructors can open special "challenge windows."
+If you don't see a competition listed, check its start date or ask for access.

 ---

-Proceed to [Building Your First Bot](bot_creation.md) when you’re ready to code your negotiator.

 # 2. Building Your First Bot

-This chapter guides you through **designing**, **structuring**, and **uploading** your Python-based negotiation agent.
+This chapter guides you through **designing**, **structuring**, and **uploading** your negotiation agent.

 ---